CUHKLeggedRobotLab/starter-hugo-academic/content/research/wheel_legged_robot/index.md

 ---
-title: Quadruped robot walking like lizard with two point feet
+title: Wheel-legged robot design, control and trajectory planning
-summary: A research topic focus on using optimization approaches to give quadruped robot two point feet walking ability.
+summary: A research topic focus on using optimization approaches and Reinforcement learning  to give Wheel-legged robot walking fast and stable.
+Will be realease soon on Oct 2024.
 tags:
   - Optimal Control
-  - Quadruped Robot
   - Reinforcement Learning
-  - Bipedal Robot
+  - Wheel-legged Robot

-date: '2022-08-02T00:00:00Z'
+date: '2024-02-02T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''